Ultra-composable management systems

 Also core to organizations is that they deal with other organizations.
 Engaging OS was built from the start to handle multiple bodies.
 (Remember, when a user assumes a role, it must be at a particular body.)

-This makes Engaging OS an attractive choice for enterprises that chiefly serve other organizations rather than individuals, such as franchises, associations and B2B.
+This makes Engaging OS an attractive choice for enterprises that chiefly serve other organizations, such as franchises, associations and B2B.

 Processes & Flow

-The things people do in an organization are not without context; rather they are steps in processes.
-Indeed it is processes that are what an organization does.
+The things people do in an organization are not without context; rather they are steps in processes, which is what a professional organization does.

-Engaging OS benefits from the insight that users’ privileges and organizations’ processes are not separate settings but simply different approaches to the same phenomenon.
-In Engaging OS a process is therefore a set of privileges framed by some controls.
+Engaging OS benefits from the insight that users’ tasks and organizations’ processes are not separate settings but simply different approaches to the same phenomenon.
+In Engaging OS a process is therefore a set of tasks framed by some controls.

 The nature of the task at hand—enabling users across organizations to play their parts in processes—demands a particular configuration of screens: ports for working, and dashboards for navigating to them.
 No more, no less.

 Zooming out, a role’s dashboard enables navigation to those ports where the role is fulfilled.
-Organized into color-coded activity areas, a dashboard displays an arrangement of consoles that can be minimized or maximized like GUI windows.
+Grouped by the organization’s various activity areas, a dashboard displays an arrangement of consoles that can be minimized or maximized like GUI windows.

 A console presents a table of items to work on; the final column in each row offers one or more conduit links to various ports.